mattyschell/geodatabase-build-sqlserver/doc/README.md

 ## Install Another Server

-This can be helpul when performing development work.
-For example, you may have set up a server with Windows authentication and would like to compare with mixed mode (both Windows authentication and login/password).
+This can be helpul when performing development work, or when you (aka me) inevitably forget how to connect to the mess you set up in the past.
+For example, you may have set up a server with Windows authentication and would like to compare with mixed mode.

 1. Start - Microsoft SQL Server 2019 - SQL Server 2019 Installation Center
 2. Select the installation menu
 3. Select New SQL Server stand-alone installation

+When prompted for installation media point the thing to something like C:\SQL2019\Developer_ENU.